-Randomized clinical trials are regarded as the highest level of evidence for informing clinical guidelines and clinical practice.
-The robustness of conduct and reporting of the results of randomized clinical trials is therefore of primary importance.
-To improve the transparency and quality of reporting of clinical trials, the International Committee of Medical Journal Editors (ICMJE) endorsed a policy on mandatory registration of clinical trials, which came into effect in July 2005.
+The results of randomised clinical trials are regarded as the highest level of evidence for informing clinical guidelines and clinical practice [1, 2].
+The robustness of conduct and reporting of the results of randomised clinical trials is therefore of primary importance.
+To improve the transparency and quality of reporting of clinical trials, the International Committee of Medical Journal Editors (ICMJE) endorsed a policy on mandatory registration of clinical trials, which came into effect in July 2005 [3].
 The trial registration recommendations outlined by the ICMJE state that a trial must be registered in a publicly accessible registry, before the enrolment of the first study participants, in order to be considered for publication.
 This policy is designed to reduce publication bias, prevent selective reporting of desirable or non-reporting of undesirable results, and reduce research waste by making the research community aware of what questions are already being addressed by active trials.

-Previous studies have suggested that although ICMJE guidance recommends that journals should not publish manuscripts from trials that were not registered or were retrospectively registered, such trials continue to be published in the medical literature, including in high-impact journals.
-While compliance with ICMJE registration has been investigated in individual specialities such as cardiology, no studies to date have reported on adherence to the ICMJE policy within respiratory medicine.
+Previous studies have suggested that although ICMJE guidance recommends that journals should not publish manuscripts from trials that were not registered or were retrospectively registered, such trials continue to be published in the medical literature, including in high-impact journals [4].
+While compliance with ICMJE registration has been investigated in individual specialities such as cardiology [5, 6], no studies to date have reported on adherence to the ICMJE policy within respiratory medicine.

-This review was conducted in order to evaluate the registration practices of clinical trials published in high-impact respiratory medical journals from 2010-2018.
-Our aim was to determine the frequency of publication of unregistered and retrospectively registered trials and to determine temporal trends in publication practices.
+This review was conducted in order to evaluate the registration practices of clinical trials published in high-impact respiratory medical journals from 2010 to 2018.
+Our aim was to determine the frequency of publication of unregistered and retrospectively registered trials, and to determine temporal trends in publication practices.

-We conducted a systematic review based on the recommendations set in the PRISMA statement.
+We conducted a systematic review based on the recommendations set in the Preferred Reporting Items for Systematic Reviews and Meta-Analyses statement [7].
 This review was prospectively registered at PROSPERO (CRD42018102819).

-All searches were conducted using PubMed, as all publications included are PubMed-indexed.
-We used the sensitivity- and precision-maximizing version of The Cochrane search strategy.
+All searches were conducted using PubMed, as all publications included are PubMed indexed.
+We used the sensitivity- and precision-maximising version of The Cochrane search strategy [8].
 Publication date was set between January 2010 and July 2018.
-2010 was chosen since mandatory trial registration was introduced in 2005, and therefore we considered that by 2010 the majority of published trials would be eligible for registration.
-We studied published articles within 8 journals; The Lancet Respiratory Medicine, American Journal of Respiratory and Critical Care medicine, Thorax, European Respiratory Journal, Chest, Respiratory Research, Respirology and Annals of the American Thoracic Society.
-These journals were chosen on the basis of impact factor, publication of original research including clinical trials and publication across all sub-specialities within respiratory medicine.
+2010 was chosen since mandatory trial registration was introduced in 2005 and therefore, we considered that by 2010, the majority of published trials would be eligible for registration.
+We studied published articles within eight journals: The Lancet Respiratory Medicine, The American Journal of Respiratory and Critical Care Medicine, Thorax, the European Respiratory Journal, Chest, Respiratory Research, Respirology and The Annals of the American Thoracic Society.
+These journals were chosen on the basis of impact factor, publication of original research including clinical trials and publication across all subspecialities within respiratory medicine.

 No language restrictions were applied.
 All articles identified by search were reviewed by title and abstract, and the full text of the publication was reviewed if potentially relevant.
-We used the ICMJE definition of a clinical trial to determine study inclusion.
-We excluded studies that reported on post-hoc analyses or secondary analyses based on trial datasets.
-This study was conducted by four reviewers, two of which were involved in both data extraction and analysis and two were involved in the data extraction step only.
+We used the ICMJE definition of a clinical trial to determine study inclusion [9].
+We excluded studies that reported on post hoc analyses or secondary analyses based on trial datasets.
+This study was conducted by four reviewers, two of whom were involved in both data extraction and analysis, and two were involved in the data extraction step only.
 Discrepancies were resolved by discussion.